michalin/easysdr/README.md

 - On Linux: Copy the file into the root of your home directory
 - Set `#define USE_SI5351 1` in the [ESP32 sketch](sketch/sketch.ino) if you are using an Si5351.
 - Flash it to your ESP32 dev module.
+- Connect output "I" to the right channel and "Q" to the left channel of your sound card.
+- Start [Quisk](https://james.ahlstrom.name/quisk/) and have fun